 The per capita income in Trumbull in 2018 was $55,766, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $223,064 for a family of four.

 Trumbull is a very ethnically-diverse town.
 The people who call Trumbull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trumbull residents report their race to be White, followed by Asian.
-Important ancestries of people in Trumbull include Irish, Polish, German, and English.
+Important ancestries of people in Trumbull include Italian, Irish, German, Polish, and English.

 The most common language spoken in Trumbull is English.
 Other important languages spoken here include Spanish and Langs. of India.